shivannis/xandr-docs-public/xandr-docs/articles/curate/edit-seller-defaults.md

 While you can change your settings for the seller, you cannot change the seller's settings for you.
 You can change your settings for the seller in the **Partner Center** screen and in the **My Settings for {Seller Name}** section of the **Partner Details** page.
 You can view the seller's current settings for you in the **{Seller Name} Settings for Me** section of the **Partner Details** page.

-**Get to Know Xandr Direct:**
+**Get to Know Microsoft Advertising Direct:**
-Xandr Direct is a group of 100+ sellers we have identified as mostly selling owned and operated inventory or selling through exclusive relationships with publishers.
-For more information, please see [Xandr Direct for Buyers](appnexus-direct-for-buyers.md) or contact [appnexusdirect@appnexus.com](mailto:appnexusdirect@appnexus.com) or your Xandr account manager.
+Microsoft Advertising Direct is a group of 100+ sellers we have identified as mostly selling owned and operated inventory or selling through exclusive relationships with publishers.
+For more information, please see [Microsoft Advertising Direct for Buyers](appnexus-direct-for-buyers.md) or contact [appnexusdirect@appnexus.com](mailto:appnexusdirect@appnexus.com) or your Microsoft Advertising account manager.

 ## Edit seller settings